Online MBA Programs in Michigan

 The University of Michigan-Dearborn offers an AACSB-accredited MBA program.
 The program features courses in Applied Integrated Management and the entire MBA program can be completed within 36 to 48 credit hours.

 The University of Michigan-Dearborn allows you the option of completing the coursework either on-campus or online or a combination of the two.
-If you enroll into a full-time program, you can expect to complete your MBA within 12-20 months.
+If you enroll in a full-time program, you can expect to complete your MBA within 12-20 months.
 The program consists of nine credits from core courses, 12 credits from Applied Integrated Management courses, and nine credits from elective courses.

 The MBA program concentration options are Accounting, Finance, International Business, Investment, Management Information Systems, Marketing, and Supply Chain Management.